spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/instantiate.md

    }
    ```

-   Make sure the content of the file includes, at the beginning, the `"schema": "v2",` reference.
+   Make sure the content of the file includes, at the beginning, the `schema: v2,` reference.

 1. Add a reference to the pipeline template:

-   For the `"template"` field, add a reference to the specific template, using
+   In the `template` element, add a reference to the specific template, using
    the following format:

    ```json